PauloSergioPK/PauloSergioPK/README.md

 ## Hey there, &nbsp;I'm Paulo Sérgio Rabelo Costa

-I'm a mobile developer with 5 years of professional experience.
+- 👨‍💻 Mobile developer with 5 years of professional experience.
 I've been developing Android apps for 5 years and iOS apps for almost 1 year using Kotlin Multiplatform and Compose Multiplatform.
-Here are a few more things about me:
 - 📚 Advanced English and fluent Portuguese
 - 🏡 Living in Brazil
 - 🏍️ Love motorcycles and attended to a few competitions